joshuakery/my-portfolio-site/src/posts/packingandcracking.md

 <br><br>

-#THE CUE SYSTEM
+#TECHNOLOGY DEVELOPED

+##Theatrical Cue System

-##The custom webpage was controlled by a theatrical cue system that we developed in PHP and Javascript.
+The custom webpage was controlled by a cue system that we developed in PHP and Javascript.

 A "board-op" moved the performance through its pre-defined cues using a webpage side by side with the virtual performance:

 <img src="../post_images/packingandcracking/game2_admin_overview.png" />

-##Assigning audience members into groups increases their motivation to participate and to learn from the performance.
+Assigning audience members into groups increases their motivation to participate and to learn from the performance.

 As such, we developed the admin page to allow us to assign them to different teams: